-Use of Proceeds If all the debentures are sold, we would expect to receive up to approximately \$231 million of net proceeds from this offering after paying estimated offering and related expenses and after paying our estimated average selling commissions, dealer manager fees, accountable and non-accountable expense allowances, wholesale commissions and our offering expenses.
+Use of Proceeds

+If all the debentures are sold, we would expect to receive up to approximately \$229 million of net proceeds from this offering after paying estimated offering and related expenses and after paying our estimated average selling commissions, dealer manager fees, accountable and non-accountable expense allowances, wholesale commissions and our offering expenses.
 If the maximum offering were sold and the maximum commissions, fees and allowances were paid, the proceeds to us would be approximately \$229 million.
 There is no minimum amount of debentures that must be sold before we access investor funds.
 The exact amount of proceeds we receive may vary considerably depending on a variety of factors, including how long the debentures are offered.

 We intend to use a substantial majority of the net proceeds from this offering to purchase life insurance policies in the secondary market.
 We intend to use the remaining balance of the net proceeds from this offering for certain other expenditures we anticipate incurring in connection with this offering and in connection with our business.
 See "Use of Proceeds" for additional information.

-No Market for Debentures and Restrictions on Transfers There is no existing market for the debentures and we do not anticipate that a secondary market for the debentures will develop.
+No Market for Debentures and Restrictions on Transfers

+There is no existing market for the debentures and we do not anticipate that a secondary market for the debentures will develop.
 We do not intend to apply for listing of the debentures on any securities exchange or for quotation of the debentures in any automated dealer quotation system.
 You will be able to transfer or pledge the debentures only with our prior written consent.
 See "Description of the Debentures-Transfers."
-Book Entry The debentures will be issued in book entry or uncertificated form only.
-Except under limited circumstances, the debentures will not be evidenced by certificates or negotiable instruments.
-See "Description of the Debentures-Book Entry Registration and Exchange."